Skip to main content

 1. Receiving System Queries DNS for DMARC Record:

-• When an email is received, the mail server first queries the domain's DNS for the DMARC TXT record to check whether the domain has an active DMARC policy.
+• When an email is received, the mail server first queries the domain's DNS (from RFC5322.From or Header From domain) for the DMARC TXT record to check whether the domain has an active DMARC policy.

 2. SPF and DKIM Validation: